My Phone Page

 (CLICK HERE FOR A PHOTO)

-This is my sixth vintage phone, a moss green 500 desk phone which I bought at a flea market for $2.50.
+This is my sixth vintage phone, a moss green Western Electric 500 desk phone which I bought at a flea market for $2.50.
 This phone has been converted to modular, like my beige 500.
 It had some stickers on the dial and the handset, but I cleaned them off.
 Unlike my other 500-series phones, this one has a plastic center spindle on the rotary dial; this makes it easier to take the dial off, but it also makes it seem a bit more flimsy than the metal-center 500s I have.

-MODEL: 500DM (originally 500C/D)
+MODEL: 500DM (originally 500D)

 DATED: 7-63